 After getting your JD, the next step is to pass the bar exam in the state that you'd like to practice.
 Each state's bar exam is unique, and some are considered tougher than others.
 For instance, the bar exam in Iowa, Kansas, Missouri, and South Dakota are believed to be far easier than those in California, Delaware, Virginia, and Nevada.

-Useful Courses for Getting into Law School
+Useful Courses for Getting in to Law School

 As you now know, most law schools are more interested in your grades than what you actually studied in college.
 But there are certain courses you can take to give you an upper hand in the admissions process.

-For instance, claiming certain majors in college will better prepare you for the amount of dedication, research, and critical thinking many law school courses require.
-Admissions personnel know this and will thus be more inclined to admit you if they notice you’ve taken and passed such courses.
+For instance, claiming specific majors in college will better prepare you for the amount of dedication, research, and critical thinking many law school courses require.
+Admissions personnel know this and will thus be more inclined to admit you if they notice you've taken and passed such courses.

 Because political science, pre-law or legal studies, and criminal justice focus on legal issues, they are suitable courses of study if you intend on attending law school.